hariananthaa/library_mgmt_system/README.md

 - **User Roles**:

   - Admin: Can manage books, members, and transactions.
-  - Member: Can view books and manage their own transactions.
+  - Member: Can view books and manage their own transactions and search a book by genre.

 - **Access Control**: